nothings/stb/tools/README.footer.md

 who are unhappy with public domain.
 Every source file includes an explicit dual-license for you to choose from.

+#### How do I use these libraries?

+The idea behind single-header file libraries is that they're easy to distribute and deploy because all the code is contained in a single file.
+By default, the .h files in here act as their own header files, i.e. they declare the functions contained in the file but don't actually result in any code getting compiled.

+So in addition, you should select _exactly one_ C/C++ source file that actually instantiates the code, preferably a file you're not editing frequently.
+This file should define a specific macro (this is documented per-library) to actually enable the function definitions.
+For example, to use stb_image, you should have exactly one C/C++ file that doesn't include stb_image.h regularly, but instead does

+    #define STB_IMAGE_IMPLEMENTATION
+    #include "stb_image.h"

+The right macro to define is pointed out right at the top of each of these libraries.

 #### <a name="other_libs"></a> Are there other single-file public-domain/open source libraries with minimal dependencies out there?

 [Yes.](https://github.com/nothings/single_file_libs)